MayurKasidariya/IdentityServerDemo/README.md

         }
     ```
-3. run the project and visit the page https://localhost:44324/Home/Weather where you get list of Weather data get using the API.
+3. run the project and visit the page https://localhost:44324/Home/Weather where you get a list of Weather data get using the API.
 4. Web API is secure but our web application isn't, so now we add nuget Packages as below To configure OpenIdConnect
     - IdentityModel
     - Microsoft.AspNetCore.Authentication.OpenIdConnect